Constraining dark energy models using Jackknife and Bootstrap resampling: Statistical techniques

 \subsection{Non-parameteric resampling techniques}

-Non-parameteric resampling techniques are frequentist statistical methods in which we compute the estimates of interest by creating multiple copies of the original data, either by systematically leaving out one data point at a time or by sampling with replacement.
+Non-parameteric resampling techniques are frequentist statistical methods in which we compute the estimates of interest by creating multiple copies of the original data, either by leaving out data points or by sampling with replacement.
 These techniques help us to explore how the results change when we slightly alter the original dataset.
 These resampling techniques have the added advantage of not requiring assumptions about the data's underlying distribution.
 In this work, we use two resampling algorithms, the Jackknife and the Bootstrap.
 Using these resampling techniques, we can compute parameter estimates and assess their uncertainty and bias.